pra-navi/tp/docs/UserGuide.md

 ## Features

-1. Create, Read, Update, Delete (CRUD) Person
+1. **Easy Management of People**:
+    - Seamlessly create, update, and delete person records.
+CoordiMate ensures your contact list is always up-to-date, putting people at the heart of your event planning.
-2. Find Person
+2. **Quick Person Search**:
+    - Find specific individuals effortlessly.
+No more digging through piles of data.
+With CoordiMate, finding the right person is just a search away, making your interactions more personal and meaningful.
-3. CRUD Task
+3. **Effortless Task Control**:
+    - Manage tasks without the fuss.
+CoordiMate's intuitive interface lets you handle tasks with ease.
+From creation to completion, stay in control of every event detail.
-4. Find Task
+4. **Simplified Task Tracking**:
-5. Automatic saving and loading of data from save file
+    - Easily locate tasks based on your criteria.
+CoordiMate streamlines your search, ensuring you stay organized and focused on tasks that matter most to you and your attendees.
+5. **Hassle-Free Data Handling**:
+    - Automatic Data Management:
+      - CoordiMate takes care of saving and loading data for you.
+No need to worry about manual saves; your information is secure and ready whenever you are.
-    1. CoordiMate automatically saves its data as a JSON file located at `[JAR file location]/data/CoordiMate.json`.
+      - Saved data safely as a JSON file located at `[JAR file location]/data/CoordiMate.json`.
-    2. There is no need to save manually.
-    3. On startup, CoordiMate will automatically load existing data (if any) from the JSON file.
-6. Editable file format
-   1. Advanced users are welcome to update data directly by editing that data file.
+    - Startup Ready:
+      - Instantly pick up where you left off.
+CoordiMate loads your existing data upon startup, eliminating downtime and ensuring you're always in the loop.
+6. **Empowering User Control**:
+    - Editable File Format:
+      - For advanced users, CoordiMate offers complete data control.
+Tailor your event data directly by editing the data file, putting you in charge of your event management.

+With these user-centric features, CoordiMate empowers you to focus on what truly matters: creating exceptional events and nurturing valuable connections.
+Experience event planning made personal, efficient, and stress-free with CoordiMate!

 {% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="